Elmet

-Elmet was a small Celtic kingdom that existed in what is now the region of West Yorkshire in northern England during the early medieval period.
+Elmet was an independent kingdom in what is now West Yorkshire, England, during the early medieval period.

 Elmet was one of the several small kingdoms that emerged in the post-Roman Britain after the Roman withdrawal in the fifth century AD.
 The historical records about Elmet are limited, but it is believed to have been one of the native Brittonic kingdoms, established by the Celtic Britons who remained in the region after the Roman occupation.